tweag/cardano-hoarding-node/CIP-XXXX.md

 - **Choice**: Dedicated cardano-node for validation
 - **Rationale**: Leverages existing validation logic, ensures consistency with network consensus
 - **Alternative**: Reimplementing validation (rejected due to maintenance burden and accuracy concerns)

+**Store-All-Then-Filter vs Selective Storage**:
+- **Choice**: Store all received blocks/transactions, then classify and evict via background workers
+- **Rationale**:
+  - Simpler collection logic - hoarding processes don't need validation queries or canonical chain state
+  - No dependency on full node availability during collection (higher reliability)
+  - Enables post-hoc analysis of data that might be classified differently as criteria evolve
+  - Separates concerns: collection is fast and stateless, classification can be slower and stateful
+- **Storage Trade-off**: Increased storage costs are temporary - only until background workers classify and evict canonical/routine data.
+The additional storage is proportional to the processing lag (e.g., if classification runs every 10 minutes, roughly 10 minutes of canonical blocks are stored temporarily).
+- **Alternative**: Only store non-canonical data (as proposed in original proposal) - rejected due to increased complexity and tight coupling.
+- **Note**: This differs from the original proposal which suggested storing only non-canonical data by default.

+**Outbound-Only vs Bidirectional Connections**:
+- **Choice**: Hoarding processes only make outbound connections (do not accept inbound)
+- **Rationale**:
+  - Node-to-Node protocol connections are bidirectional regardless of who initiated the TCP connection - peers can push both blocks and transactions over connections we initiate
+  - Broad peer discovery via peer sharing provides sufficient network coverage, including connections to potentially malicious/buggy nodes that send invalid data
+  - Simpler deployment: no port forwarding, public IP requirements, or inbound connection handling
+  - Lower attack surface: cannot be targeted with inbound connection spam
+- **Alternative**: Accept inbound connections (as mentioned in original proposal) - deemed unnecessary since outbound connections are sufficient for comprehensive monitoring.

+**No Validation in Hoarding Processes**:
+- **Choice**: Hoarding processes perform no validation; all classification and validation is offloaded to background workers querying the full node
+- **Rationale**:
+  - Keeps hoarding processes lightweight, stateless, and focused on reliable data collection
+  - Validation requires access to full ledger state, stake distribution, and protocol parameters—complexity better suited to background workers
+  - Hoarding processes don't make forwarding decisions (full node handles relaying), so real-time validation provides no benefit
+  - Batch validation by background workers is sufficient; real-time violation detection is not required
+  - Separation of concerns: fast collection vs. slower, stateful classification
+- **Alternative**: Progressive validation where hoarding processes eventually perform header or full block validation (as suggested in original proposal)—rejected as it adds complexity without meaningful benefit given the passive observer architecture.

 ### Trade-offs